-In September 2019, we obtained a US\$12 million secured convertible debenture from Vision Leader Limited.
-The debenture bears interest at a rate of 10% per annum, payable on the September 26, 2020 maturity date.
+In September 2019, we obtained a US\$12 million secured convertible debenture from Vision Leader.
+The debenture bears interest at a rate of 10% per annum, and initially matured on September 26, 2020.
+Subsequent to April 30, 2020, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from September 26, 2020 to September 26, 2021.
 The loan is secured by all of our assets.

 We do not currently have sufficient cash available to repay the principal amount of the debenture when it becomes due.
-Unless the debenture is converted in full into equity, e we will have to raise additional capital to repay the balance of the Vision Leader debenture at the maturity date of September 26, 2020.
+Unless the debenture is converted in full into equity, we will have to raise additional capital to repay the Vision Leader debenture on the maturity date of September 26, 2021.